BasicPro/craftlist/README.md

 1. **Sign Up/Login**: Create an account or sign in with your existing credentials
 2. **Create Your First List**: Click "Create New List" to start organizing your tasks
-3. **Add Todo Items**: Within each list, add individual todo items with descriptions
+3. **Add Todo Items**: Within each list, add individual to-do items with descriptions
 4. **Track Progress**: Update item status (pending, in progress, completed)
 5. **Real-time Sync**: All changes appear instantly across your devices